 The solution is rather straight forward.
 It’s a green/red stack light (also known as a signal tower) paired with a sail switch.
 The sail switch is then placed inside the duct and senses if air is flowing or not.
 When air is flowing, the stack light will be lit green.
 When air is not flowing, the light will remain red.
 (See diagram below)

 This simple, affordable solution can make your life easier.
 No complicated setup or expensive technicians need be involved.
 The stack light can even have magnets added to the base so it can be placed anywhere for clear visibility.
 The end result gives peace of mind and simple notification for your HVAC system.

 If you have any questions or would like to learn more, feel free to contact us.
 We’d be happy to help you explore solutions and find the right fit for your application.
 If you can think of a different use for this kind of stack light setup, there are many other styles of JMP switches available to fit your situation.
 We also have stack light monitors for sensing pressure in a system, feel free to view them here.
-You’ll notice there’s even a texting and emailing device listed which could actually be retrofitted to use with sensing HVAC air flow.
-Receive a text, email, or report showing when your HVAC was and wasn’t running.
 Please reach out to us if interested, as we always enjoy working with others to find solutions for their unique applications.